jart/cosmopolitan/README.md

     emacs                            # for power and glory!

 See [tool/emacs/cosmo-stuff.el] for further details.
-Further note that this codebase might seem to have an usual number of include statements quoted and vendored code, but that's actually why the tools work since it gives them easy perfect knowledge of what exists, thus performance.
+Further note that this codebase might seem to have unusual numbers of include statements quoted and vendored code, but that's actually why the tools work since it gives them easy perfect knowledge of what exists, thus performance.